-Metal bowls, are made all over the world, though most prominently made in the Himalayas, whether it be Tibet, Nepal or India.
+Metal singing bowls, are made all over the world, though most prominently made in the Himalayan region in India or Nepal.
 Metal singing bowls are made from many layers of thin metal, heated, molded and beaten together either by hand or machine.
 They can be used at the beginning, end or during a meditation to clarify attention, or can be used to amplify intentions.
 When struck, they sound like a large bell, pulsing multiple tones and binaural vibrations.
 Hearing these vibrations can cause an immediate response from the mind and body to relax.
 Thinking patterns pause, are interrupted, and attention opens up into spaciousness and clarity.
 Metal bowls are excellent companions to a meditation practice, either offering an immediate reset to one’s clarity, or providing an environment to go into deeper tranquility and spaciousness.

-What Size Of Singing Bowl Should I Buy?
+What Size And Note Of Singing Bowl Should I Buy?

 It is always best to buy a singing bowl that you like the sound of.
+This is the clear and easy answer and it really doesn't need to be more complicated than this whether you are using the bowls for yourself, or in a therapeutic practice with others.
 Listen to the sound files we have on our site, and notice how your mind and body react to the sounds.
 Find a sound that is pleasing, and that you wish to work with, and can relax into.
 This is a bowl that you can benefit from adding to your meditations.

 Singing bowls generally can be categorized into three sizes, which we cover below.

 Small metal singing bowls are between 4 and 7 inches, and play from the higher end of the 3rd octave, up through the 5th octave.
 These bowls are typically less expensive, play higher notes, and produce less vibration than larger bowls.
+When you strike them they do not have many layers of sound.
+Typically they produce a more singular high pitched tone that has a relatively short sustain.
+One benefit of these bowls is that they are generally easier to make sing around the rim that large bowls can be.
 They are a great place to start for someone who is looking for the benefits of a metal singing bowl, but do not want to pay the price of a medium to large bowl.
 Or they are great for people who especially enjoy high pitched sounds.

 Sound File For 6 Inch Metal Singing Bowl

 Medium metal singing bowls are between 8 and 12 inches, and play down to the 2nd octave.
 These are our top recommendation for singing bowls for multiple reasons.
-With a 8-12 inch bowl you’ll receive a low toned bowl with higher harmonics, so within each bowl there is a good range.
-Typically, the mind and body relax easier with lower tones rather than higher tones.
-This is especially true with binaurals, as we have found over and over people would like to hear the oscillation of a lower toned binaural rather than a higher one.
+With a 8-12 inch bowl you’ll receive a low toned bowl with both mid range and higher harmonics, so within each bowl there is a good range.
+As you strike the bowl, you will hear a good balance of these three low, mid and high range tones.
+Hearing this range of tone is quite penetrating and soothing to the mind.
+There can also be binaurals within these bowls as well, either in the low, mid or high range, which are an special plus.
 With a 8-12 inch bowl (especially with a 8-9 inch size) you can still hold the bowl in the palm of your hand without the bowl getting too heavy.
 So, you can get an excellent sounding bowl, and place the bowl around your body, feeling the pulsing of the vibrations.
 The 8-12 inch range is not drastically more expensive then smaller metal bowls (and definitely less than bowls that are 16 to 24 inches large).
 A medium sized bowl then is great for any practitioner looking for a great tone, in a bowl that is not too large, heavy or expensive, that can be used in many different therapeutic modalities.

 Sound File For 10 Inch Metal Singing Bowl

 Large bowls are between 14 inches and 24 inches.
 At this size they become a little difficult to hold in your palm, and so are generally used on the floor.
 These bowls are even lower in tone than bowls between 8 -12 inch bowls.
 There are many more layers of sound in a large metal bowl.
-With each strike you can hear 5-6 different notes, lower to higher, which the mind entrains to.
+Instead of just 3 tones, many of these bowls you can hear 5-6 different notes, lower to higher, which the mind entrains to.
 The effect of this can be quite intoxicating, as for that moment your mind can let go of thinking and may naturally surrender into tranquility.
 In this way, buying a larger metal singing bowl is very much like buying a larger gong.
 You will spend more money, and perhaps it is heavier to deal with, but you’ll receive a much richer note, with more depth, greater harmonics and binaural oscillations, that can be more powerful to work with than small metal bowls.